 Instructions

-Mix 1 tablespoon of Swerve powdered sweetener with 2 tablespoons of peanut butter in a small bowl and then place in the refrigerator.
+- Get out a small bowl and mix 1 tablespoon of Swerve powdered sweetener with 2 tablespoons of the ntatural peanut butter.
+Then place in the refrigerator.

-Lay out 8 silicone muffin cups or cupcake papers and pour just enough chocolate to cover the bottom of the cups.
-Place the cups in the freezer for about 5 minutes until they have solidified.
+- Lay out 8 silicone cupcake liners cups or you can use a mini muffin pan.
+Pour just enough of the chocolate mixture to cover the bottom of the cups.
+Place in the freezer for about 5 minutes until they have solidified.

-Take the rest of the chocolate and pour over the tops.
-If the chocolate has hardened, place back on stove until liquid.
+- Take the rest of the melted chocolate and pour over the tops.
+If the chocolate has hardened, place back in the micorwave or stove until it remelts.

-Place back into the freezer for 1 hour or until hardened.
-Store in the refrigerator or freezer.
+- Place back into the freezer for 1 hour or until hardened.
+Store in an airtight container or ziplock bag in the refrigerator or freezer.

 Rick